-In addition, on 22 March 2020, the QCB issued a circular to banks operating in Qatar requiring such banks to agree to postpone the repayment of financing assets instalments and interest due on such instalments for a period of six months and this period was subsequently extended up to 31 March 2021.
+In addition, on 22 March 2020, the QCB issued a circular to banks operating in Qatar requiring such banks to agree to postpone the repayment of instalments of principal due on loans and interest or profit due on such instalments for a period of six months.
 Similar to other financial institutions, a substantial amount of the Bank's business involves providing credit and other financial services to individuals, corporates, industries and governments.
 The ability of the Bank to undertake such business activities efficiently may be adversely impacted by increased regulatory interventions.
 In addition, the Bank's customers may also be detrimentally impacted by COVID-19 and low oil prices (see "- Risks Relating to Macroeconomic, Social and Political Climate - Slower economic growth in the countries where the Bank operates could adversely impact the Bank").